spaghetti-source/algorithm/README.md

 =========

 These are my C++ implementations for some (typical) algorithms.
-The codes are written to understand the algorithms, so not optimized for the performance.
+The codes are written for understanding the algorithms, hence these are not optimized for the performance.
+(However, I often use these codes for the research purpose.)

 You can use these codes for any purpose, but I recommend you to "re-implement" the code yourself.